 Most insurance companies offer policies with standard terms of six or 12 months.
 There's no such thing as official short-term car insurance, but you can use some workarounds to get temporary coverage.

-Major insurance companies don't sell one-day policies, but you have other options.
+Major insurance companies don't sell one-day policies, but you have other short-term coverage options.
 You can get rental car insurance or rely on permissive use coverage if you need to drive for just a day.

-Does non-owner car insurance cover rental cars?
+Does one-week non-owner car insurance cover rental cars?

 Will canceling car insurance after one week affect my rates?

-Short coverage periods can create gaps in your insurance history, hurting your future rates.
+One-week coverage periods can create gaps in your insurance history, hurting your future rates.
 Insurance companies like to see continuous coverage, so gaps could mean higher premiums when you shop for new insurance.

 Cheap One-Week Car Insurance: Our Review Methodology